Treatment-induced shrinking of tumour aggregates: A nonlinear volume-filling chemotactic approach: Numerical simulations

-{Here, we consider the case when the treatment is introduced at different times in the aggregation process.
-As before, we let the system run in \textbf{P1} (without drug, $M=0,\gamma_M = 1$) until time $t=T_1$ and introduce the treatment uniformly in the domain ($M=1$, $\gamma_M = 5$).
-We consider the cases when the treatment has the ability to stop proliferation, and when the treatment only acts on the cell mechanical properties.
-In Figure \ref{fig: different IC}, we show the results at time $T=T_1 + 200$ (red curve), when the treatment is introduced at times $T_1=50$ (left plots), $T_1 = 100$ (middle plots) and $T_1 = 300$ (right plots).
-Figures \ref{fig: comparison IC} show the results when the treatment stops proliferation, Figures \ref{fig: comparison IC prol} when the treatment only changes the mechanical properties of the cells.
-For each, the blue curves are the density profiles before introducing the treatment.
-As one can observe, in Figures \ref{fig: comparison IC} and \ref{fig: comparison IC prol}, introducing the treatment at different times of the aggregation process have a major impact on the size of the aggregated patterns formed at a latter time.
-Introducing the treatment at an earlier time ($T_1=50$, left figures) enables to obtain smaller aggregates compared to when the treatment is introduced on already formed aggregates ($T_1=300$, right figures).
+As one can observe, in Figures \ref{fig: comparison IC} and \ref{fig: comparison IC prol}, introducing the treatment at different times of the aggregation process {has} a major impact on the size of the aggregated patterns formed at a latter time.
+Introducing the treatment at an earlier time ($T_1=6.25$ days, left figures) enables to obtain smaller aggregates compared to when the treatment is introduced on already formed aggregates ($T_1=37.5$ days, right figures).
 This effect is more visible when the treatment has the double effect of blocking cell proliferation and changing the elasticity (compare red curves in Figures \ref{fig: comparison IC} and \ref{fig: comparison IC prol}).
 In this case, the earlier the treatment is introduced, the smaller the aggregated patterns.
-When the treatment stops proliferation as well as the cell mechanical properties and is introduced at later times (right panel of Figure \ref{fig: comparison IC}) we recover the observation of the real systems, where the treatment induces a shrinking of the aggregate and favors the formation of more compact cell structures.
+When the treatment stops proliferation as well as it changes the cell mechanical properties, and is introduced at later times (right panel of Figure \ref{fig: comparison IC}) we recover the observation of the real systems, where the treatment induces a shrinking of the aggregate and favors the formation of more compact cell structures.
 This effect is not observed when proliferation is active with the treatment, (right panel of Figure \ref{fig: comparison IC prol}) where aggregates are merging and they are larger than before the treatment introduction.
 This suggests indeed that the treatment has the double effect of blocking cell proliferation as well as changing the cell mechanical properties.
-The model suggests that introducing the treatment at earlier times of the tumour development could enable us to control the size and separation of the tumour aggregates. }
+The model suggests that introducing the treatment at earlier times of the tumour development could enable to control the size and separation of the tumour aggregates. }\\

-\paragraph{Introduction of the treatment in the middle of the domain}
+\textbf{Introduction of the treatment in the middle of the domain}